10 Best Small Red Flower Plants

 Need plants that shine in tight corners?
 Small Red Flower Plants are perfect for Indian homes.
-They transform boring balconies, dull windowsills, and sad little garden gaps – all while being low-maintenance.
+They transform boring balconies, dull windowsills, and sad little garden gaps—all while being low-maintenance and hardy.

 Begonia plant grows well in spots with just 2-3 hours of morning sun.
-Its shiny green foliage and bright red flowers look like shiny drops against dark green leaves, and can be easily grow in pots or hanging baskets.
-Just water when the soil feels dry and keep it out of hot sun.
-It flowers for months with very little care – perfect for busy people!
+Its shiny green leaves and bright red flowers look like shiny drops against dark green foliage, and can be easily grow in pots or hanging baskets.

-• Grows well in spots with just 2-3 hours of morning sun
+• Sunlight: Grows well in spots with just 2-3 hours of morning sun

-• Does fine in our hot weather (but keep away from afternoon sun)
+• Heat: Does fine in our hot weather (but keep away from afternoon sun)

-• Water only when soil is dry to touch
+• Watering: Water only when topsoil is dry by touching finger

-• Stays under 1 foot tall, perfect for small pots
+• Size: Stays under 1 foot tall, making it ideal for small balcony pots.

 Salvia ‘Hot Lips’ plant is a real show-off!
 It grows cute little flowers that look like candy-striped lips – half bright red, half clean white.
 Bees and butterflies around it all day long.
 You can freely stick it in a sunny spot, give it sips of water when the mud feels dry, by taking little care it will produce for months.